 - (a) The LME may publish the LME RFA for each Brand to which the Published LME RFA Track applies, subject to the restrictions set out in this Paragraph 7.6.
-The LME may make such publication on a publicly accessible website maintained by the LME. - (b) Following the introduction into force of this Policy, the LME shall apply a graduated schedule for increasing the amount of detail published in respect of such LME RFAs.
+The LME may make such publication on a publicly-accessible website maintained by the LME. - (b) Following the introduction into force of this Policy, the LME shall apply a graduated schedule for increasing the amount of detail published in respect of such LME RFAs.
 The following table summarises the schedule for making such LME RFAs public.
-However, the Producer may suggest redactions, subject to LME review, where the Producer considers it appropriate to do so (for example, where it considers such redactions to be necessary to preserve reasonable commercial confidentiality).
-The LME may also redact certain information at the LME's own initiative.
+However, the LME may redact certain information where the LME considers it appropriate to do so (for example, where it considers such redactions to be necessary to preserve reasonable commercial confidentiality, either in response to a request from the Producer or at the LME's own initiative).